Methylergometrine: Natural occurrence

 Previously thought to be an exclusively synthetic compound, it has been reported to occur naturally in Argyreia nervosa (Hawaiian baby woodrose).
 The drug is on the World Health Organization's List of Essential Medicines.

 Chemistry

 Methylergometrine, also known as d-lysergic acid 1-butanolamide, is a derivative of the ergoline and lysergamide classes and is structurally related to ergometrine (d-lysergic acid β-propanolamide) and lysergic acid diethylamide (LSD).

 History

 Methylergometrine was first described in the scientific literature by 1945.

 Society and culture

 Recreational use

 Methylergometrine is a synthetic analogue of ergometrine, a psychedelic alkaloid found in ergot, and many species of morning glory.
 Methylergometrine is a member of the ergoline family and chemically similar to LSD, ergine, ergometrine, and lysergic acid.
 According to Jonathan Ott, methylergometrine produces LSD-like psychedelic effects at doses of 2 mg and above.
 Clinical effectiveness of methylergometrine as a medication occurs around 200 μg, which is 10 times lower than the hallucinogenic threshold.

+Legal status

+Canada

+Methylergometrine is not controlled substance in Canada.

+United States

+Methylergometrine is not an explicitly controlled substance in the United States.